MDverse/mdws/README.md

 python scripts/parse_gro_files.py --input data/downloads --residues params/residue_names.yml --output data
 ```

-This step will take about xx hours to run.
+This step will take about 4 hours to run.
 Results will be saved in `data/gromacs_gro_files_info.tsv`.